Life experiences, much like the puzzle-solving prowess of Sherlock Holmes, serve as essential building blocks that sharpen our problem-solving skills.

 4. Reduce emotional decision-making.

-Instead of making a rash decision, distance yourself from the middle of the problem and to consider various solutions.
+Instead of making a rash decision, distance yourself from the middle of the problem and consider various solutions.

-For example: as a mental health counselor, I often have intuitions about underlying problems that my clients may be facing – even BEFORE they tell me about them.
+For example: as a mental health counselor, I often have intuitions about underlying problems my clients may face – even before they tell me about them.

 6. Clarify the nature of the problem.

-If we want to change those patterns, then it is important to take the current predicament and try to analyze its nature.
+If we want to change those patterns, it is important to take the current predicament and analyze its nature.

 For example: if you have been in a series of bad relationships and have been treated poorly in each one, what leads you to select those partners?